Calum Elliot: Management

 Elliot was appointed manager of Junior side Edinburgh United in August 2015.
 He resigned 14 months later, with the club lying in sixth place in the Junior South Division and 16 points off promotion.

 Elliot joined Mousehole in November 2017.
 The club play in the South West Peninsula League which is competed for by teams in Devon and Cornwall.
 Elliot's initial roles were as player, in combination with being full-time academy coach and also assisting first-team manager Kevin Richards.
 Elliot then took on the role of manager on a temporary basis following Richards' departure from the club in April 2018, with the position now since made permanent.

 On 26 November 2018, Elliot become the new manager of Tynecastle.

-Elliot was announced as the new manager of Tranent Juniors on 26 September 2020 until August 2022.
+Elliot was announced as the new manager of Tranent Juniors with his assistant Conan McDiarmid on 26 September 2020 until August 2022.

 Elliot was appointed as the new manager of Penicuik Athletic on 6 March 2023.
+He left the role on 20 April 2023.

+He left the Blue Brazil to become manager of Bonnyrigg Rose on 25 March 2024.
+Elliot was sacked from his role on 11 March 2025.